ztw17/programming-univbasics-3-methods-default-values-lab/README.md

 You're all set!
 You've successfully written a series of Ruby methods utilizing all of the various Ruby basics we've discussed this far.
-Now, we'll teach you about scope, and how information can be passed around to different methods.
+Now, we'll teach you about scope and how information can be passed around to different methods.